MEng in Mechanical Engineering

 The programme has a blended delivery, with most lectures online and some labs/tutorials conducted onsite.
 Students will be required to attend the institute for formal end-of-semester exams and some lab-based assessments.

-Full-Time Delivery: This programme is offered in full-time delivery over 3 semesters, including 2 semesters of teaching and 1 dedicated to the thesis write-up.
+This programme is offered in full-time delivery over 3 semesters which includes 2 semesters of teaching and 1 dedicated to the thesis write up.

 -